jae1911/sitecontent/content/wiki/documentation/fido2.md

 ## Claims to support

 - PayPal - As 2FA, could not test, nonworking implementation; passkeys supported but only with Android or iOS builtin
+- Hetzner - As 2FA, only supports Yubikey TOTP